Bullrich/Reddit-App-Ads-Blocker/README.md

 # Changelog
 Version | Changelog
 :---| :---
-1.1 | Updated to work with the full popup that appears when entering a sub 1.0 | First release
+1.2 | Updated to add the new black banner at the bottom and fix the blue button at the top 1.1 | Updated to work with the full popup that appears when entering a sub 1.0 | First release